 - Pancreatic cancer.

-On February 4, 2021, the FDA announced that the drug posed a heightened risk of cancer as well as heart problems, particularly heart attacks.
+On February 4, 2021, the FDA announced that Xeljanz posed a heightened risk of cancer.5

 2.3.
-Xeljanz and blood clots in the lungs and pulmonary embolisms
+Xeljanz and blood clots and pulmonary embolisms

 In February 2019, Pfizer announced that the study participants taking 10 milligrams of Xeljanz twice each day were developing blood clots in their lungs and suffering a pulmonary embolism more than five times as often as people taking a tumor necrosis factor inhibitor drug (TNF blocker).
-Specifically, 19 Xeljanz patients got clots while only three on TNF blockers got clots.
-(TNF blockers include AbbVie’s Humira.)
+Specifically, 19 Xeljanz patients got clots while only three on TNF blockers (such as AbbVie’s Humira) got clots.

 WARNING: SERIOUS INFECTIONS, MORTALITY, MALIGNANCY AND THROMBOSIS